Seneca Valley School District: Ehrman Crest Elementary School

 Ehrmann Crest Elementary School serves children in Cranberry Township and northern areas of the district.
 It is a brand new building, completed in 2022.
 "Along with the new features, Ehrman Crest Elementary/Middle school is the first school in the state to have a tornado shelter.
 The new school can hold 1,400 students."

 Middle schools

 Grades 5–6

 These middle schools were created with the intention of adjusting elementary students to high school.
 The schools use a "team-teaching" approach wherein students will have a classroom to which they are assigned, and the entire class will move to a different room for different classes such as science, math, or social studies.
 While the students stay with their same class, they experience changing teachers and changing classes for the first time.

 Evans City Middle School

 Evans City Middle School serves students who attended Evans City Elementary School and Connoquenessing Valley Elementary School.
 The school is located on 345A Rear West Main Street (Pennsylvania Route 68) in Evans City and shares a building with Evans City Elementary School.

 The school's facilities include the "Little Creek Nature Trail", built by staff, students, and volunteers.
+The school has not hosted students since the construction completed at the replacement school (Ehrman Crest Middle School).
+Evans City Middle School was closed in 2022 and replaced with Ehrman Crest Middle School.